Distributed Team Challenges

 The scrum master will need to play a bigger role here in encouraging participation and healthy dissent.
 Also, one thing that's working well for me is to encourage video conferencing on calls.

-good option & leverage technology to overcome challenges like face to face...In our project, we got laptops with webcam & headsets to everyone for better communications & collaboration...WebEx or Zoom
+good option & leverage technology to overcome challenges like face-to-face...In our project, we got laptops with webcams & headsets to everyone for better communication & collaboration...WebEx or Zoom

 Way of working

 And to overcome this first need to understand each and every individual and instill the value of the team in each of them!
 Here and there some feedback also works!

 With 11+ years of experience in the field, Leanpitch has successfully upskilled 90,000+ people across 12+ countries.
 Explore our website, Our trainers are internationally acclaimed for their insightful and experiential training.
 We upskill and boost your career by providing a wide range of courses such as CSPO, CSM, ICP-ACC, etc. visit our website to learn more about all the courses we offer.